aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/metafilerenderingoptions/use_gdi_raster_operations_emulation/_index.md

 ﻿---
+title: MetafileRenderingOptions.use_gdi_raster_operations_emulation property
+linktitle: use_gdi_raster_operations_emulation property
-title: use_gdi_raster_operations_emulation property
+articleTitle: use_gdi_raster_operations_emulation property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a value determining whether or not to use the GDI+ for raster operations emulation."
+description: "MetafileRenderingOptions.use_gdi_raster_operations_emulation property.
+Gets or sets a value determining whether or not to use the GDI+ for raster operations emulation."
 type: docs
 weight: 70
 url: /python-net/aspose.words.saving/metafilerenderingoptions/use_gdi_raster_operations_emulation/